animuspix/Athru/ReadMe.txt

 http://www.directxtutorial.com

 Before we start working on rendering, we need to decide whether this will be for Windows 10-style apps, Universal Apps, or traditional Windows 7-style desktop applications.
 That'll change who can use our product, whether it's compatible with Steam, and which version of DirectX we end up using.

+I should really clean this up and swap it out for a [readme.md] instead - there's a weird mixture of automade library creation comments and development notes here, and they should probably be split up and differentiated.